dataunions/dataunions/packages/client/README.md

 Start by obtaining a DataUnionClient object:
 1) Add your private key to the client.
 (The address that deploys the contract will become the admin of the data union.)
 2) Choose a desired EVM chain and add it to the chain parameter.
-We currently support Gnosis and Polygon.
+We currently support `gnosis` and `polygon`.
 i) When integrating this into your application a wallet provider should be added instead of an environment variable with a private key.

 ```js